KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `new Date()` in file `MMM-WeatherGraph.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-WeatherGraph.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-WeatherGraph.js`: OpenWeather API 2.5 is deprecated since June 2024.
 Please update to 3.0.
 4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Recommendation: Found `XMLHttpRequest` in file `d3.min.js`: Replace it with built-in fetch.